 McLean Park North Myrtle Beach

-Hidden one block north of the bright lights of Main Street in downtown North Myrtle Beach and west of the boulevard, McLean Park is 10 acres of beautiful simplicity.
+Hidden one block north of the bright lights of Main Street in downtown North Myrtle Beach and west of Ocean Boulevard, McLean Park is 10 acres of beautiful simplicity.
 Ducks and turtles make an appearance in the centerpiece two-acre lake that is surrounded by a paved walking path complete with a fitness trail.
 Locals gather here for baseball leagues on the youth field and tennis clubs on the two lighted hard-surface courts, but you’ll find the park a peaceful respite to read a book in the gazebo with benches overlooking the lake, take a deep breath from the day in the meditation garden, walk the dog, or bring the kids to play on one of the two playgrounds.
+During the warmer months they offer special movie showings once a month!

 Waites Island